Promoter (genetics): Detection

 A wide variety of algorithms have been developed to facilitate detection of promoters in genomic sequence, and promoter prediction is a common element of many gene prediction methods.
 Many such tools have been developed.
 A bacterial promoter region is located before the -35 and -10 Consensus sequences.
 The closer the promoter region is to the consensus sequences the more often transcription of that gene will take place.
 There is not a set pattern for promoter regions as there are for consensus sequences.

 One approach is to use a biophysical theory of why promoters work.
-For archaea, a combination of calculated energetic and structual features can detect promoters.
+For archaea, a combination of calculated energetic and structural features can detect promoters.
 For bacteria, a biophysical model that estimates RNAP-sigma70 binding probability can detect and estimate the strengths of promoters.

 Another approach is to use a pattern-matching program based on known promoters, from simple hand-crafted regular expressions to advanced machine learning methods such as decision trees, hidden Markov models (HMM), and neural networks.
 YAPP, an 2000s eukaryotic core-promoter prediction program, uses HMM.
 A 2017 publication predicts bacterial and eukaryotic promoters using a convolutional neural network.